 Are you using outdated software?

 If you’re still running Windows XP or Vista, then you’re definitely due for an upgrade.
-Windows 11 is the latest and greatest operating system from Microsoft, and it includes a number of improvements over older versions.
+Windows 11 is the latest and greatest operating system from Microsoft, and it includes a number of improvements that are more beneficial than the older versions.
 If you’re using software that isn’t compatible with Windows 11, then upgrading will give you access to the latest features and security updates.

 Do you need the latest features?

-Windows 11 includes a number of new features that can improve your productivity, such as the new Edge browser and the digital assistant, Cortana, as well as new optimizations for both.
+Windows 11 includes a number of new features that can improve your productivity, including the new Edge browser, digital assistant, and Cortana, as well as new optimizations for both.
 If you feel like you’re stuck in a rut with your current operating system, then upgrading to Windows 11 can give you a breath of fresh air.
 ITBizTek can get your business up to speed with services for upgrading infrastructure and operating systems across your organization, seamlessly and efficiently.

 Are you concerned about security?